alex-look-987/ibapi-realtime-server/docs/readme.md

 This is a **demo version** and certain files or logic were intentionally excluded due to confidentiality agreements.

-The original project was developed to **Sealiah Technologies**, a private company of Algorithmic Trading.
+The original project was developed to a private company of Algorithmic Trading.

 ---